Italian Radio Stations List for Radio.py

 radio.py Classic FM

-New stations in this release include Ram FM, Classic FM, Radio Caroline and update to all the radioIO stations.
-So overall this version of radio.py comes with 81 predefined stations.
-To see the full list of recognized station run radio.py --list.
-If your favorite station is still missing you can add via configuration files, ans described in here.
-If you will send a comment with the name of the stations and its website, I’ll add it to the next release.
+New stations in this release include Ram FM, Classic FM, Radio Caroline, and updates to all the radioIO stations.
+So overall, this version of radio.py comes with 81 predefined stations.
+To see the full list of recognized stations, run radio.py --list.
+If your favorite station is still missing, you can add it via configuration files, as described here.
+If you send a comment with the names of the stations and their websites, I’ll add them to the next release.

 The other important new feature is the ability to record radio streams to mp3 directly from radio.py.
-This is done using the --radio command-line switch.
-For example the following
+This is done using the --record command-line switch.
+For example, the following

 radio.py CNN --record cnn.mp3

 will record the radio stream of CNN to a file called cnn.mp3.
-To stop recording just press ‘q’.
-This option also be used with the --sleep and --wake-up to time your recordings.
-For example if you want to record a show that start in 30 minutes and is 60 minutes long you should do
+To stop recording, just press ‘q’.
+This option can also be used with --sleep and --wake-up to time your recordings.
+For example, if you want to record a show that starts in 30 minutes and is 60 minutes long, you should do

 radio.py BBC1 --record bbc1.mp3 --wake-up 30 --sleep 60

 You can download the new version from here.
-Installation is pretty straight forward, just untar the archive and put the radio.py some where in your path (e.g. /usr/local/bin/) and the package is installed.
+Installation is pretty straightforward: just untar the archive and put radio.py somewhere in your path (e.g. /usr/local/bin/), and the package is installed.

-As always if you want new stations added to the next release, send a comment with the station details (at least name and website).
+As always, if you want new stations added to the next release, send a comment with the station details (at least the name and website).

 UPDATE 14/12/2008: I’ve changed the download link to point to radio.py‘s SourceForge project page.